Destruction Warlock DPS Azerite Traits/Powers and Armor — Battle for Azeroth (BfA) 8.3

 Despite the rankings provided below for Azerite Traits, there is some thought that goes into Azerite beyond simply selecting the highest ranking traits.
 Certain traits perform exceptionally in specific environments, while others are effective regardless of the encounter.

-Crashing Chaos is exceptional for situations where 1-2 targets are present for the majority of active combat time.
+Crashing Chaos is a strong option for situations where 1-2 targets are present for the majority of active combat time.
 Crashing Chaos provides even more priority target/burst damage, which makes it great for any situation where an important add(s) need to be killed immediately.
+Its only downside is being tied to Summon Infernal cooldown.

 The Middle Ring traits are very analog, and you should therefore choose whatever ranks highest in the simulations provided on the page.